hpcc-systems/Solutions-ECL-Training/Taxi_Tutorial/README.md

 ![](images/a_visualization.jpg)

-This is fairly boring chart.
+This is a fairly boring chart.
 What if we wanted to see the weekdays instead of the numbers:

 modify the 07_B_Visualize_Job.ecl to add